segunofe/ReusableTerraformModuleForAWSInfra/README.md

  Configuration files in this git repo

+ # File structure

+ terraform/
+├── backend.tf          # for remote backend storage and locking - to store state file remotely ├── provider.tf
+├── main.tf              # calls module
+├── variables.tf
+├── terraform.tfvars      # to take in the values for the variables  like instance type (t3.micro), etc
+├── outputs.tf            # output instance ids and private ips using the module and name of the outputs in the child module │
+└── modules/
+    └── aws-infra/
+        ├── main.tf      ✅ data + resource together
+        ├── variables.tf
+        └── outputs.tf

  # Note
  To store and lock the state file, it is recommended to create the S3 bucket and DynamoDB table manually either via AWS console or using AWS CLI commands.